mlapaglia/Borgitory/README.md

 **Scheduled Backup:**

-1. Go to Schedules section
+1. Go to the Schedules section
-2. Create new schedule with cron expression
+2. Create a new schedule with a cron expression
 3. Enable/disable schedules as needed

 ### 3. Archive Cleanup (Pruning)